-To see how this garden area has evolved, click here and scroll down.
+To see how this garden has evolved, click here and scroll down.

-To see how this garden has changed over time, click here and scroll down.
+To see how this garden has evolved over the past year, click here and scroll down.